whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-Deutsch.txt

 -Aaron will only say that the Gnolls took the ring, not a Gnoll Chieftain to prevent confusion with the existing Gnoll Chieftain near where Dynaheir is held.
 -Aaron should stay at the Old Mill after the PC rested and not return to the Inn.
 -Aaron's ring should not contain comments in the description.
--more item descriptions in EE style by Cahir (English EE version).
+-Aaron shouldn't initiate dialogue constantly while being in the pit.
--Aphriel should rect to dead Perwell's body upon first meeting.
+-Aphriel should react to dead Perwell's body upon first meeting.
 -Ygnazius should not be at the FAI if quest is finished.
 -Cutscenes to receive Werwolf cure from Thalantyr should work if PC is not inside his abode as well.
--Aaron shouldn't initiate dialogue constantly while being in the pit.
 -Location of Aiwell's home can be either hut in High Hedge or house "9" in Beregost (for compatibility with Glam's NPC Pack).
 -use correct area variable in AC4402.baf.
+-more item descriptions in EE style by Cahir (English EE version).
 -Added Dynamic Install Order categories to support Project Infinity.
 -All journal entries should be deleted upon transition to BGII in BGT.
 Journal entries for BG1 will not be deleted for EET.
 -split lines for install only into separate setup-install.tra.